September 15, 2025

 Ensure compatibility with audits and regulatory reports: maintain complete, auditable records aligned with Bacen, CVM, and internal compliance requirements.

-Continuous updates: follow regulatory changes and provider improvements to ensure that the integration remains secure and efficient.
+Continuous updates: keep up with regulatory changes and provider improvements to ensure that integration remains secure and efficient.

-Tip: before activating new APIs, conduct a test in a secure environment to identify potential failures or inconsistencies in the integration, avoiding impacts on the customer experience and regulatory compliance.
+Tip: before activating new APIs, conduct a homologation test in a secure environment to identify possible failures or inconsistencies in the integration, avoiding impacts on customer experience and regulatory compliance.

 Best practices in BaaS APIs